-Throughout her career, she has worked with a wide range of diverse learners both in DOE schools public charter schools.
+Throughout her career, she has worked with a wide range of diverse learners both in DOE schools and public charter schools.
 She studied progressive pedagogy at Bank Street College of Education, where her mentor and longtime collaborator, Madeleine Ray, first introduced her to the whole novel concept.

 Whole Novels for the Whole Class: A Student Centered Approach is Ariel's first book.
 Her second book, Who Gets To Write Fiction: Rethinking Creative Writing In 21st Century English Language Arts is in progress.
 She has shared her thinking about teaching and other education issues for years on her blog, On the Shoulders of Giants, hosted by Center for Teaching Quality (#CTQCollab).
 She has published articles in Education Week, Education Leadership, Chalkbeat NY, ASCD Smartblog, AFT's Share My Lesson blog, and Bank Street College's Occasional Paper Series.
 An advocate for teacher leadership, Ariel was a member of the team that co-authored Teaching 2030: What We Must Do For Our Public Schools--Now and in the Future and is featured in the book Teacherpreneurs: Innovative Teachers Who Lead Without Leaving.
 She has been a speaker at education conferences, such as Qu'dwa Global Teachers Forum, The Big Ideas Fest, Bank Street College Language Series, and Pearson's Conference On Teaching.

 Ariel is eager to share and spread whole novels and other constructivist methods in ways that honor the interests, knowledge, and creativity of practicing teachers and build community among us.
 She offers interactive workshops and other professional development support for English and humanities teachers.

 Find her on Twitter: @arielsacks